 The information in this website is intended only for healthcare professionals.
 By entering this site, you are confirming that you are a healthcare professional.

 Keep in mind that weed pollens, like grass and tree pollens, can travel far on windy days, so your reactions may not be because of the weeds in your yard or neighborhood.
-The source of your allergies could acutally come from weeds miles away.
-Click on your location to view a list of the allergens tested in your region.
+The source of your allergies could actually come from weeds miles away.

 Symptoms from a weed pollen allergy can be similar to those of many other seasonal allergies.
 Common weed pollen allergy symptoms can include:

 If you have a weed pollen allergy and have experienced an itchy mouth or throat after eating fresh fruit or raw vegetables, you may have Oral Allergy Syndrome (OAS).
 OAS is a cross-reaction that can occur when someone who is allergic to a weed pollen eats certain fresh fruits, vegetables, nuts or beans and has an allergic response.